 We are happy your student has expressed interest in joining the fraternity and sorority community at Belmont University.
 Fraternity and sorority membership at any university offers your student a “home away from home" providing friendship, academic support, leadership development and service opportunities which will assist your son or daughter in a successful future.
 Belmont is home to 8 nationallyrecognized values-based Fraternities and Sororities.
 The four pillars (values) of our fraternal community at Belmont are Scholarship, Leadership, Brotherhood/Sisterhood, and Community Service (Philanthropy).
 Our four pillars are at the core of what each student who participates in “Greek Life” at Belmont experience a deeper appreciation and understanding.

-We welcome any and all questions about fraternity and sorority life in the Office of Student Activities by e-mail to the Coordinator of Student Activities-- Kevin Reynolds at email@example.com or by phone at 615-460-6341.
+We welcome any and all questions about fraternity and sorority life in the Office of Student Engagement & Leadership Development (SELD) by e-mail to the Assistant Director of Student Engagement & Leadership Development-- Kevin Reynolds at firstname.lastname@example.org or by phone at 615-460-6341.

 Some Questions Frequently Asked By Parents: